pritis-spektra/dvlprprdctvtyghdepth/Lab05/Lab5.md

-# Lab 5: Exploring GitHub Copilot modes — Autocomplete, Chat, Agent, and Custom Prompts
+# Lab 5: Exploring GitHub Copilot modes — Autocomplete, Chat, Agent, and Custom Prompts (Optional)

 In this lab, you will learn how to use **GitHub Copilot** effectively by working through a series of hands‑on challenges.
 You will practice using